damonmorgan/docker-mdns/README.md

 Docker image for the Avahi mDNS/DNS-SD daemon.
 Connects to the system D-Bus, publishes the hostname and announces Traefik Host rules.
 Container requires network host, priveleged and access to the docker sock

+Should work on any *nix based system with dbus.
+Tested on Ubuntu Server.

 ## Usage

 Here are some example snippets to help you get started creating a container.